DavidIfebueme/Lead-Finder-and-Pipedrive-Sync/README.md

 ```sh
 find developers in enugu
 ```
-The bot will fetch leads and sync them to Pipedrive via your provided Pipedrive api
+The integration will then fetch leads from google and sync them to Pipedrive under a newly created Person entity (named Auto Generated Person) via your provided Pipedrive api

 ## Screenshots
 ![Telex Bot in Action](screenshots/inaction.png)